Looking to Invest in Austin? Consider the Following

 3 Common Investment Types in Real Estate

 There are three main types of real estate investments to consider when looking to boost an investment portfolio.
-There are commercial investment opportunities which rent to businesses, residential real estate investments for people to live in, and land investments for future development, farming or mining.
+There are commercial investment opportunities that rent to businesses, residential real estate investments for people to live in, and land investments for future development, farming or mining.
 When looking for an investment type, it's important to consider the market where the investment is located.

 If the area is flush with residential renters, a multi-family home or apartment complex is a safe investment.
-When the land is in the middle of an up and coming residential area, it can be a great investment to purchase the land for further development.
+When the land is in the middle of an up-and-coming residential area, it can be a great investment to purchase the land for further development.

 Renting to Businesses

 Commercial buildings can provide an excellent opportunity, but it is important to see how profitable the building has been in the past and the types of renters it has attracted.
-There are also mixed use building opportunities, which can provide both residential units and commercial spaces for renters.
+There are also mixed-use building opportunities, which can provide both residential units and commercial spaces for renters.
 Real estate investing takes some investigation, but there are generally plenty of opportunities to consider when trying to grow holdings in the real estate industry.

 Investments in Land

 There are a number of ways investors can profit off of an investment in land.
-It can be leased to farmers or as timberland for use in growing crops, mining, or harvesting timber; it can be held onto and flipped when the land increases in value; or money can be paid forward towards the development of property on the land so a profit is made when it's flipped.
+It can be leased to farmers or as timberland for use in growing crops, mining, or harvesting timber; it can be held onto and flipped when the land increases in value, or money can be paid forward towards the development of property on the land so a profit is made when it's flipped.
 Investors who pay to fund the development of land pay up-front to help fund the project receive a pay-out when the property is sold after being built or through revenue earned when the property begins making money.

 Why is Now the Right Time to Invest in Austin Real Estate?